+- 7 Press the TIME COOK pad.

-- 2 Enter cooking or defrosting time.
+- Enter cooking time.

 - $\boxed{3}$ Press the POWER LEVEL pad.

 - Select desired power level 1-10.

-- 5 Press the START pad.
+- [5] Press the START/PAUSE pad.

 Variable power levels add flexibility to microwave cooking.
 The power levels on the microwave oven can be compared to the surface units on a range.
 Each power level gives you microwave energy a certain percent of the time.